 There are books every homeschool mom needs to have in her library.

-When I was a new homeschool mom a friend loaned me a bag of books to borrow during our beach vacation.
+When I finally decided to abandon the ideal of public school, a friend loaned me a bag of books to borrow during our beach vacation.

 They were her stash of best homeschooling books for moms.
 I devoured them on the car ride there, while we were on the beach, and on the car ride home.

 I learned SO MUCH from those books.
 They gave me inspiration, motivation, ideas, encouragement, and just the TOOLS I needed to begin my journey.